2023 New Brunsnwick Income Tax Calculator

 How Long Does it Take to Get a Tax Refund ?

-Tax refund times depend on several factors, and understanding them can help you estimate when you’ll get your tax refund.
-The Canada Revenue Agency (CRA) generally completes electronic returns within two weeks and paper returns within eight weeks.
-However, these processing times can change if the tax return replete with errors or submitted outside the peak processing period, typically between March and July.
+Tax refund times depend on many factors.
+Knowing these can help you guess when your tax refund will arrive.
+The Canada Revenue Agency (CRA) usually processes electronic returns in about two weeks.
+Paper returns take roughly eight weeks.
+But, these times can change if your tax return has mistakes or if you submit it outside the busy period.
+This busy time is often from March to July.

 Processing Times by the CRA